cube3power/atsd/integration/graphite/data-migration.md

 `migrate.py` supports only Whisper files (`.wsp`).

 Data sent into ATSD by the `migrate.py` utility is parsed according to rules specified in the `graphite.conf `file.
-[Learn about Graphite format and graphite.conf settings here](../README.md).

 Using `migrate.py`: